Paturages/ch-wiki/charting.md

 ### Extended Sustains
 Extended Sustains are sustains that extend past the start of new notes.
 ### Disjointed Chords
-Disjoined Chords are chords where the sustains of the notes in the chord vary.
+Disjointed Chords are chords where the sustains of the notes in the chord vary in length.
 ## Patterns
 ## Star Power
 Star Power (SP) helps the player score more points by doubling the current multiplier.
 SP is obtained in phrases; each note of the phrase must be hit to obtain.
 A successful phrase raises the SP Meter by 1/4.
 If a sustain note is in a phrase, whammying will gradually increase the meter as well.
 To activate SP, the meter must be at least 1/2 full.
 A 1/2 filled bar will last for 4 measures of music.